Climate Stories

 A group of people on horseback in a row smile and look at the camera

-• The climate crisis is here, but we can still turn the tide
+• Climate change is here, but we can still turn the tide

 August 16, 2021

-My hope for the future is we look back and see the summer of 2021 as the turning point in the climate crisis—the moment when humanity took account of what we are doing and changed course.
+My hope for the future is we look back and see the summer of 2021 as the turning point in climate change—the moment when humanity took account of what we are doing and changed course.

 Two wind turbines on a mountain in Alaska with a setting sun and mountains in the background